Guide number: Effect of filters

 Filters reduce guide numbers regardless of whether they are gels placed over the flash device or are lens filters on the camera.
 Flash devices may come with detachable color-correction gels or filters to match the color of the flash with different types of ambient lighting such as incandescent and fluorescent.
 Some modern flash devices can even detect when color-correction gels have been attached and automatically compensate for their effect on guide numbers.

 Unless a hot shoe-mounted electronic flash device's power can be controlled by a camera via through-the-lens metering (TTL), guide numbers must be manually compensated for the effect of on-lens filters.
-For instance a typical polarizing filter, which attenuates 1–1.5 fstops, will diminish guide numbers to 71–60% of their unfiltered rating.
+Even with TTL, non-average scenery such as off-center subjects with distant backgrounds or scenery with elements that have non-average reflectance can confound TTL metering.
+However, such situations cannot confound guide number equations.
+For instance, a typical polarizing filter, which attenuates 1–1.5 f-stops, will diminish guide numbers to 71–60% of their unfiltered rating.

-Guide numbers diminish as the square root of filter attenuation in fstops, as per the following formula:
+Guide numbers diminish as the square root of filter attenuation in f-stops, as per the following formula: